-The Board held 8 meetings in 2021.
-Each member of the Board attended 75% or more of the aggregate number of Board meetings and meetings of the committees on which he or she served during 2021.
-All members of the Board are expected to attend the Meeting, which is held along with a regularly scheduled meeting of the Board.
-All current members of the Board attended the 2021 Annual Meeting of Stockholders virtually.
+The Board held eight meetings in 2022.
+Each member of the Board attended 75% or more of the aggregate number of Board meetings and meetings of the committees on which he or she served during 2022.
+All members of the Board are expected to attend the Meeting either in-person or virtually.
+All current members of the Board attended the 2022 Annual Meeting of Stockholders either in-person or virtually.
 The Board Chair generally presides over all meetings of the Board, including regularly scheduled executive sessions of the Board in which members of management do not participate.
 Farmer Mac's Corporate Governance Guidelines provide that the Board Chair or the majority of the Board may designate any other director to preside over executive sessions of non-management directors.

-The Board currently has eight standing committees to help the Board perform its responsibilities: Audit Committee, Compensation Committee, Corporate Governance Committee, Credit Risk Committee, Enterprise Risk Committee, Financial Risk Committee, Public Policy and Corporate Social Responsibility Committee, and Strategy and Business Development Committee.
+The Board currently has eight standing committees to help the Board perform its responsibilities: Audit Committee, Business Development and Business Strategy Committee, Corporate Governance Committee, Credit Committee, Enterprise Risk Committee, Finance Committee, Human Capital and Compensation Committee, and Public Policy and Corporate Social Responsibility Committee.
 Each director serves on at least two committees.
 The Board also forms ad hoc committees from time to time.